Dornoch in Highland, Scotland, United Kingdom — Northwestern Europe (the British Isles)

 Topics.
 This historical marker is listed in this topic list: War, World I.

 Location.
 57° 52.783′ N, 4° 1.766′ W. Marker is in Dornoch, Scotland, in Highland.
-Marker is on Castle Street, on the right when traveling east.
+It is on Castle Street, on the right when traveling east.
 Above doorway on the former Dornoch Town Hall.
 Opposite Dornoch Cathedral.
 Touch for map.
 Marker is in this post office area: Dornoch, Scotland IV25 3SE, United Kingdom.
 Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 23 kilometers of this marker, measured as the crow flies.
-Royal Visit Glenmorangie Distillery (approx. 6.6 kilometers away); HMS Natal (approx. 21.9 kilometers away); James Thomson (approx. 22.1 kilometers away).
+At least 3 other markers are within 23 kilometers of this marker, measured as the crow flies: Royal Visit Glenmorangie Distillery (approx. 6.6 kilometers away); HMS Natal (approx. 21.9 kilometers away); James Thomson (approx. 22.1 kilometers away).

 Regarding Seaforth Highlanders.
 The Seaforth Highlanders erected the same plaque in other towns within the regimental recruitment area.
 There are other plaques in Wick, Tain, Dingwall, Stornoway, Elgin and Fort George.
 A Celtic Cross was also erected at Fampoux near Arras in France.